Babar Azam

+He remains the only captain to take Pakistan to the number 1 ODI team rankings.
+Azam was a member of the Pakistan team that won the 2017 ICC Champions Trophy.

+In November 2023, Azam resigned from captaincy in all formats after the 2023 Cricket World Cup.
+However, in March 2024, he was reappointed as Pakistan's captain in white-ball cricket.

+On 1 October 2024, Azam resigned from the white-ball captaincy for a second time, citing his workload and desire to focus on his batting.

 Early life

-Babar Azam was born on 15 October 1994 into a Punjabi Muslim family.
-He was born in the Walled City and recalls the memories of "playing cricket and roaming around like a free bird in those streets."
-His older cousins Kamran and Umar Akmal were the reason he was attracted to cricket, and their stories inspired him to take up cricket as his profession.
+Babar Azam was born on 15 October 1994 into a Punjabi Kamboh family in the Walled City of Lahore.
+His father Mohammad Azam Siddiqui owned a small watch repair shop while his mother is a housewife.
+He is the eldest of three siblings Safeer Azam, Faisal Azam and Fariya Azam.
+His older first cousins (through his elder paternal uncle) Kamran and Umar Akmal were the reason he was attracted to cricket, and their stories inspired him to take up cricket as his profession.
 He had been a ball boy at Gaddafi Stadium before joining a cricket academy and starting his domestic cricket career there.
-He was present during the home series Pakistan played between 2006 and 2008.

 He sought guidance from Rana Sadiq, his first coach, who taught him the fundamentals of batting.
-Later, he went on to be a part of the Pakistan U-19 setup.
+Later, he went on to be a part of the Pakistan U-19 (under 19) setup.